 Recently, you may have noticed a brand new warning label on the gas pump the last time you filled up.
 All across the country, notices similar to the one above have been appearing on pump screens in a new campaign to make sure customers are aware of the dangers of static when fueling up.
 If you’ve been hauling something like plastic gasoline containers that have been sliding around on your drop-in bed liner there is a chance of a dangerous ESD, not only from the bed liner, but also the gas cans.

-Now you should always place your gas can on the pavement to electrically ground it and counteract the static build up that happens as gasoline flows into it.
-Slippery plastic drop-in bed liners just can’t compare to the grip and protection of the ZeroSkid rubber bed mat available with the DualLiner modular bed liner system.
-Whether it’s an annoying shock after sliding cargo in or out of your truck bed, or a potentially dangerous electrostatic discharge that can ruin your devices or cause a devastating fire, you can protect yourself from static build up in the bed of your truck with a Dualliner.
+Now you should always place your gas can on the pavement to electrically ground it and counteract the static build-up that happens as gasoline flows into it.
+Slippery plastic drop-in bed liners just can’t compare to the grip and protection of the ZeroSkid rubber bed mat available with the DualLiner modular truck bed liner system.
+Whether it’s an annoying shock after sliding cargo in or out of your truck bed, or a potentially dangerous electrostatic discharge that can ruin your devices or cause a devastating fire, you can protect yourself from static build-up in the bed of your truck with a Dualliner.